logo-rtr

 Mark Wheeler

-Workshop Highlight
+Workshop Highlights

 mark-wheeler

-About Mark
+About Mark Wheeler

 Mark Wheeler is a rhetoric English teacher at Hickory Christian Academy in Hickory, North Carolina, where he has taught a variety of classes since 2006.
 He has also coached the mock trial team for several years.
 He and his wife, Leah, have six children who attend Hickory Christian Academy.
 They are members at West Hickory Baptist Church, where Mark is a deacon and teaches the youth Sunday School class.
 Mark has graduate degrees from Pensacola Christian College, The Southern Baptist Theological Seminary, and St. John’s College.
 The leftward progression of the successive institutions does not generally reflect his thinking.